gioele/git-collab-guide/guide.en.md

 There are many projects that are developed using git.
 However, many people do not contribute to these projects because of git and its reputation as a difficult tool.
-To be honest, git is a difficult tool, but if one focuses only on its main features, they can learn git and be productive with it in few minutes.
+To be honest, git is a difficult tool, but if one focuses only on its main features, it is possible to learn git and be productive with it in few minutes.

 This guide will show you how to use git to contribute to a fictitious `fluffytron` project.
 We will set up our own copy of the `fluffytron`